 Every autumn during September and October, the super-family-friendly condo complex at Smuggler’s Notch celebrates AutumnFest.
 If getting away means hiding yourselves at an organized resort on 3,000 forested acres, Smuggler’s Notch may be perfect.

-You’ll get 50% off supervised activities for children 6-weeks to 7-years-old in KidsConnection, plus free guided hikes, use of The Ozone at the FunZone 2.0, Disc golf and mini-golf, biking, scavenger hunts, use of the skate park, indoor tennis, water slides and heated swimming pool and the more traditional resort sports like shuffleboard.
+You’ll get 50% off supervised activities for children 6-weeks to 7-years-old weekdays and Columbus Day weekend in KidsConnection.
+Plus free guided hikes, use of The Ozone at the FunZone 2.0, Disc golf and mini-golf, biking, scavenger hunts, use of the skate park, indoor tennis, water slides and heated swimming pool and the more traditional resort sports like shuffleboard.
 All vacations with a minimum three-night stay earn a 4th night free, too.